vu-rdm-tech/site_copy/getting-started/yoda-disk-windows.md

 - [WebDrive](yoda-disk-webdrive.md) is a VU-supported method to remotely access files and can also be used on "green" pc's.

-Note it is possible to directly mount the Yoda Disk in Windows Explorer.
+Note it is possible to directly mount the Yoda Disk in [Windows Explorer](yoda-disk-windowsnative.md).
 However, this has severe restrictions: a maximum file size of 50MB and a maximum of 1000 files per folder.
-For this reason we don not recommend this method.
+For this reason we do not recommend this method.